GoogleCloudPlatform/gke-anthos-holistic-demo/holistic-demo/logging-sinks/README.md

 * Pub/Sub
 * BigQuery

-This document will describe the steps required to deploy a sample application to Kubernetes Engine that forwards log events to [Stackdriver Logging](https://cloud.google.com/logging/).
+This document will describe the steps required to create GCS and Bigquery sinks that forwards log events from the private cluster created to [Stackdriver Logging](https://cloud.google.com/logging/).
 It makes use of [Terraform](https://www.terraform.io/), a declarative [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) tool that enables configuration files to be used to automate the deployment and evolution of infrastructure in the cloud.
 The configuration will also create a Cloud Storage bucket and a BigQuery dataset for exporting log data to.

 ## Architecture

-The Terraform configurations are going to build a Kubernetes Engine cluster that will generate logs and metrics that can be ingested by Stackdriver.
-The scripts will also build out Logging Export Sinks for Cloud Storage, BigQuery, and Cloud Pub/Sub.
+The Terraform configurations scripts will build out Logging Export Sinks for Cloud Storage, BigQuery.
 The diagram of how this will look along with the data flow can be seen in the following graphic.

 ![Logging Architecture](docs/logging-architecture.png)